ravi-kumar-maury/split-wise/ReadMe.md

 this will spin up application instance

+## Features

+ ###  1. Group Expenses:
+  Create and manage group expenses with multiple participants.
+Splitwise calculates each person's share and keeps a record of who owes whom and how much.

+  ### 2. Bill Splitting:
+   Split bills at restaurants or other shared expenses within the group. splitType = (Equal , directPayment) within the group

+  ### 3. Expense Tracking inside group:
+    Keep track of all your expenses in one place.
+Splitwise maintains a history of expenses in a group.
+ ### 4. Debts Simplification for group:
+    Splitwise simplifies complex debts among multiple people.

 # API Documentation

 This document provides an overview of the routes available in the User Management API, Group Management API, and Expense Management API.